jlarry109/510/assignments/093-TextAnalyticsRegularExpressions/README.md

    b.
 Find all words that end in 'x'

    c.
 A common rule of thumb in spelling English words is "i before e except after c".
-      Find all words that contract this guideline.
+      Find all words that contradict this guideline.

    d.
 Find words containing four consecutive consonants.